SendGrid Seamlessly Deploys New Services with Automated API Monitoring

 Maintaining Consistency Across API Versions with Monitoring

 SendGrid’s Developer Evangelism, QA and Operations teams dove into Runscope to create tests for the numerous endpoints in place on both its legacy API, as well as the new version.
 “We were able to go from idea to production in just a few weeks” says West.
 “Considering the scope of our API and multi-step workflows, using Runscope has resulted in a huge time savings for us.”

 SendGrid now monitors more than 180 methods and requests, many by the minute and from multiple locations.
 “By monitoring our API, our site reliability engineers are notified about problems right away—and they can fix issues before they reach our customers,” adds West.
 “Runscope opens our eyes to a broad range of API problems, including issues so small they would otherwise be undetected.”

 For example, when West created a test around a niche endpoint that gets very little usage by customers, he discovered a flaw as soon as he clicked “Run Test.”
 In what has now become a standard workflow, West shared the results with Engineering, who was able to fix the issue fast.

 “Knowing there’s a problem is one thing, but knowing why the problem happened so we can fix it quickly is worth a ton,” says West.
-He and his team make that information actionable by integrating with HipChat for real-time notifications and Keen IO for deeper analytics into the data.
+He and his team make that information actionable by integrating with HipChat for real-time notifications and Keen for deeper analytics into the data.